African art in Western collections: The Glendonwyn Collection

 The Glendonwyn Collection comprises over 3,000 objects.
 Initiated in the XX century by Manuel González Scott-Glendonwyn, its scope encompasses from archaeological to XIX century objects.
 Most of the pieces were added to the collection in the 1960’s.
 A trilogy of three books titled “Art of Black Africa: The Glendonwyn Collection” was published in the 1990’s.

 Features of the Glendonwyn Collection include multiple Benin and Igbo-Ukwu bronze sculptures, The Benin Massacre bronze sculpture (a magnificent representation of the massacre of the Phillips expedition), Oba the Warrior (a representation of an Oba, which appears in the front page of the first book of the collection), multiple 6th century BC Nok terracottas, Benin Bronzes, several dozen perfectly maintained Afro-Portuguese ivories, and a good representation of 11 of the 17 African historical cultural civilizations including Yoruba/Ife, Ashanti, Senufo, and Dogon.
 The collection also includes some contemporary art from artists such as Twins Seven Seven or late 80’s additions.

-In the year 1999 the Spanish Government initiated negotiations to convince The Glendonwyn Collection owners to stablish a museum in Madrid.
+In the year 1999 the Spanish Government initiated negotiations to convince The Glendonwyn Collection owners to establish a museum in Madrid.
 Negotiations failed in 2002 with the death of the head of the family, although in the 1999-2002 period, several expositions were presented in Spain’s public museums.

 The Glendonwyn Collection is currently divided between Madrid, Tenerife and Dubai.